seng637-Winter/seng637-a3-AllisonOge/seng637-a3-team_number.md

 By employing these strategies, we aim to enhance the test coverage and thereby ensure a thorough validation of the `Range` and `DataUtilities` classes.

-# 4 A high-level description of two selected test cases you have designed using coverage information, and how they have increased code coverage
+# 4 A high-level description of three selected test cases you have designed using coverage information, and how they have increased code coverage

 In this section, we give a high-level description of five selected additional test cases using the test strategy discussed in the last section to increase the code coverage.